LCDsoft/ILCDIRAC/docs/Files/UserGuide/registration.rst

 .. note ::

-  Don't forget to send an email to the VO adminstrators if you are registering for the first time.
+  Don't forget to send an email to the VO administrators if you are registering for the first time.